johndreamfuture/dj/README.md

 }
 ```

-Run the `python manage.py runserver` command to make sure it connects to our database without errors.
+Run `python manage.py runserver` to confirm our Django project connects to our database without errors.

-### Using `django-admin` to create our Djang App
+### Using `django-admin` to create our Django App

 A Django *project* is composed of many *apps*.
 Our `nyc_subway` project directory is the base of the Django project where we'll handle our base routes, project-level configurations and include our apps.
 We'll make a `subway` app where we will write our models.

+Per the Django documentation...
+> What’s the difference between a project and an app?
+An app is a web application that does something – e.g., a blog system, a database of public records or a small poll app.
+A project is a collection of configuration and apps for a particular website.
+A project can contain multiple apps.
+An app can be in multiple projects.

 Create the app with `django-admin startapp subway`.
 (Note there's no `.` at the end this time).